FAQs

 Data Entry

-What kind of support does GloBe-Reg offer with Data Entry?
+What kind of support does GloBE-Reg offer with Data Entry?

 How often are data collected for each participant and over what time span?